leonrch/SpeechToSpeech/README.md

-# SpeechToSpeech
-# Speech to Speech Browser Application
+# Speak to Watson Browser Application

-  The application uses IBM's speech recognition and voice synthesis capabilities to use their voice to interact with the IBM Watson Conversation service.
+The application leverages IBM's speech recognition and voice synthesis capabilities to allow users to use their voice to interact with the IBM Watson Conversation service.

 Give it a try!
 Click the button below to fork into IBM DevOps Services and deploy your own copy of this application on Bluemix.